 Consequently, you would need to apply for Listed Building Consent if you are seeking to demolish or extend a Listed Building, or alter it (internally or externally) in a way that could affect its architectural or historic interest.
 Depending on the nature of the works, you may also require Full planning permission.

-There are no hard and fast rules about what is and is not a permissible alteration to a Listed Building, since the architectural interest of each building is different, so pre-application discussions often involve a negotiation between the Council and the owner of the building, so as to protect the architectural or historic interest of the building while allowing it to adapt to new needs and tastes.
+There are no hard and fast rules about what is and is not a permissible alteration to a Listed Building, since the architectural interest of each building is different, so pre-application discussions often involve a negotiation between the Heritage Officers and the owner of the building, so as to protect the architectural or historic interest of the building while allowing it to adapt to new needs and tastes.